All Episodes

 But what is this?

-You know, this is this is emblematic, symptomatic, whatever, of everything that's wrong in our culture, focusing on these meaningless things, these stereotypes.
+You know, this is emblematic, symptomatic, whatever, of everything that's wrong in our culture, focusing on these meaningless things, these stereotypes.

-The only thing I'd question is what's Burger King doing selling chicken.
+The only thing I'd question is was Burger King doing selling chicken in a tortilla wrap.

-In a tortilla wrap, but I wouldn't, I wouldn't be focusing on Mary Jane Blige doing the commercial for fried chicken.
+But I wouldn't be focusing on Mary Jane Blise doing the commercial for fried chicken.

-I mean, later on in this Jonathan K. The Blacks Love Fried Chicken stereotype was lampooned to great effect in the funny movie in 2002 Undercover Brother.
+The blacks love fried chicken stereotype was lampooned to great effect in the funny movie in 2002, Undercover Brother.

 Did you see the movie Undercover Brother?

-Well, I I hadn't heard of it till I read about it here.
+Well, I hadn't heard of it until I read about it here.

-Snerdley, you'd based on what I'm gonna say here, if you'd seen Undercover Brother, you'd remember it.
+Now, snurdily, based on what I'm going to say here, if you'd seen Undercover Brother, you'd remember it.

 What would happen if I laughed about this right now?